 Whistleblower hotlines connect employees to management

-A whistleblower hotline is an important method of connecting your employees with management in order to gain a holistic understanding inside an company's workplace culture.
+A whistleblower hotline is an important method of connecting your employees with management in order to gain a holistic understanding of a company's workplace culture.

 There may still be a little noise or confusion around the word, but generally, society understands that whistleblowers play an important role in keeping a company and its management accountable for proper and safe business conduct.

-In years past, some may have seen the word whistleblower along side the word 'leaker'.
+In years past, some may have seen the word whistleblower alongside the word 'leaker'.
 Meaning someone who leaks information.
 If we leave it at that, it probably doesn't sound very positive.
-Someone who is a 'leaker' may not be someone who you want to share your darkest secrets with.
+Someone who is a 'leaker' may not be someone with who you want to share your darkest secrets.

 But 'whistleblower' as a definition has separated itself from 'leaker'.
-Both share the same concept of brining forth information that wasn't known before it was voiced.
+Both share the same concept of bringing forth information that wasn't known before it was voiced.

-However, the difference is that a whistleblower shares information because they have an obligation to do so in order to protect the integrity of an organization, or entity - protecting the organization or entity from financial, or reputational damage.
+However, the difference is that a whistleblower shares information because they have an obligation to do so in order to protect the integrity of an organization or entity from financial, or reputational damage.

 A leaker is someone who shares information for the sole purpose of accelerating their personal or political agenda.

 What is whistleblowing?
-It's speaking up about any type of wrongdoing that, if left unknown, could have serious damaging affects on an organization, entity, or people.
+It's speaking up about any type of wrongdoing that, if left unknown, could have seriously damaging effects on an organization, entity, or people.
 Whistleblowing is letting management know about something bad that is happening that they would otherwise not know about.